codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 #### Pipelines: Enhanced version of Cron triggers

-We have extended the capabilities of Cron triggers within Codefresh pipelines, available as a Beta version.
-The additional functionality we have a more powerful implementation.
+We have extended the capabilities of Cron triggers within Codefresh pipelines for a more powerful implementation.
+The new functionality is available as a Beta version.

-Cron triggers can simulate Git events to enrich pipelines with repository details, include environment variables, and custom settings for caching, volume reuse, and notifications.
-These settings are also supported in the pipeline specifications.
+Cron triggers can now simulate Git events to enrich pipelines with repository details, include environment variables, and custom settings for caching, volume reuse, and notifications.
+The new settings are supported in the Codefresh UI and in the pipeline specifications.

 These additional settings are optional, so you can continue to use just the timer component of the Cron trigger.

 Legacy versions of Cron triggers are flagged in the Codefresh UI and include an option to migrate them to the new version.

-For details, see
+For details, see [Cron (timer)triggers]({{site.baseurl}}/docs/pipelines/triggers/cron-triggers/) and [Cron trigger specifications]({{site.baseurl}}/docs/integrations/codefresh-api/#cron-triggers).

 #### Pipelines: Pipeline Dashboard enhancements